sanchelo2006/patterns_backtester/README.md

 Risk-adjusted strategy optimization

-Additional Markets
+🌍 Additional Markets

-Forex pairs
+💱 Forex pairs

-US stocks
+🇺🇸 US stocks

-Futures contracts
+⏳ Futures contracts

-Advanced Analytics
+📊 Advanced Analytics

-Monte Carlo simulation
+🎲 Monte Carlo simulation

-Walk-forward analysis
+🚶 Walk-forward analysis

-Parameter optimization grid
+🔢 Parameter optimization grid

-Real-time Features
+⚡ Real-time Features

-Live pattern detection
+🔔 Live pattern detection

-Paper trading mode
+📝 Paper trading mode

-Alert system
+🚨 Alert system

-Enhanced Visualization
+📈 Enhanced Visualization

-3D pattern visualization
+🎨 3D pattern visualization

-Correlation matrices
+📊 Correlation matrices

-Heat maps of pattern performance
+🔥 Heat maps of pattern performance

-Pattern Description Completion
+📋 Pattern Description Completion
 Currently in progress:

-Detailed reliability ratings
+📊 Detailed reliability ratings

-Historical performance statistics
+📈 Historical performance statistics

-Market condition effectiveness
+🌤️ Market condition effectiveness

-Timeframe-specific recommendations
+⏱️ Timeframe-specific recommendations

-👥 Contributing
-While this project is fully developed by DeepSeek, suggestions and feedback are welcome:

-Report bugs via issue tracker

-Suggest new features

-Share pattern performance insights

-Provide market-specific optimizations

-📄 License
+📄 License & Disclaimer
-This project is developed by DeepSeek AI Assistant for educational and research purposes.
+⚖️ License: This project is developed by DeepSeek AI Assistant for educational and research purposes.
 Users are responsible for complying with applicable regulations when using this software for actual trading.

-⚠️ Disclaimer
-Trading involves substantial risk of loss.
+⚠️ DISCLAIMER: Trading involves substantial risk of loss.
 This software is for educational and research purposes only.
 Past performance does not guarantee future results.
 Always test strategies thoroughly before using real capital.
 The developers are not responsible for any financial losses incurred through the use of this software.

-Last Updated: February 2026
+📅 Last Updated: February 2026
-Developed by: DeepSeek AI Assistant
+🤖 Developed by: DeepSeek AI Assistant
-Project Status: Active Development
+🚀 Project Status: Active Development
+⭐ If you find this project useful, please give it a star!